nyp-sit/sdaai-iti105/projectguide.md

 You are expected to form a project team of 3 to 4 members.
 Each team will be assigned a project mentor.

-Each member should own one focus area and be able to complete the associated tasks independently.
+Each member should own one focus area (e.g. ML model experimentation, feature engineering, etc) and be able to complete the associated tasks independently.
 Marks will be deducted for individuals who rely heavily on others to complete their tasks.

 The role of project mentor is to provide guidance on your project proposal, and to make sure you are on the right track in your milestones and final presentation and report.